2015 TC Housing Intent, Registration and Floor Plans are available at http://ulua.its.yale.edu/trumbull

 1) One representative from each suite is selected to report to the front of the Dining Hall.
 Each room’s representative spins the Housing Draw Lottery Ball (also known as your typical Bingo roller).
 The representative with the lowest number Bingo ball has first choice of the available rooms.
 This proceeds from lowest to highest until all available rooms are selected.
 (Note: Keep in mind that selecting the number 50 does not guarantee you a lower selection if everyone else selects numbers higher than 50.
 The numbers are not absolute, but rather relative for placement).

 2) Once it is your group’s turn to select a room, you have two minutes, collectively to decide on a SUITE and to decide on the INDIVIDUAL BEDROOMS within that suite and who will be living where.
-If, for some reason, you are unhappy with the in-suite configuration, you must submit an email and copy all involved members to Dean B within two days of the completion of the Housing Draw.
+If, for some reason, you are unhappy with the in-suite configuration, you must submit an email and copy all involved members to the dean within two days of the completion of the Housing Draw.

 3) Once you have completed your room selection, you are REQUIRED to LEAVE THE DINING HALL.
 While we understand the excitement to see where other friends will end up, it is imperative that you exit promptly to minimize crowding and to ensure that the process proceeds as quickly and smoothly as possible.